smukherjilab/SizeProjectCode/DeepLearning/README.md

 ### Purpose:
-The U-Net is meant to replace deconvolution as a preprocessing step.
+This U-Net is meant to replace deconvolution as a preprocessing step.

 Replacing the deconvolution with the U-Net may speed up preprocessing and greatly enhance image quality.
 Deconvolving an entire stack can take hours; passing a 31z stack through the U-Net should take less than a minute, and usually clean up the image more effectively & intelligently.